Audio Version [click the globe to change language]

 Now that we’re clear on the whole keyword thing, let’s dig into some tools!

 That’s a good question.
-The fact is that there are hundreds – if not thousands – of keyword research tools (and they’re all the best, can you believe that?)
+The fact is that there are hundreds – if not thousands – of keyword research tools, and they’re all the best if you read their sales pages, can you believe that?

 Google Keyword Planner: FREE

 Now, here’s the caveat: this tool was built for PPC advertisers.
-That said, if you’re on a tight budget, you can still use it to get a good idea of whether your keyword has search volume (i.e. whether people are searching for that keyword).
+That said, if you’re on a tight budget, you can still use it to get a rough idea of whether your keyword has search volume (i.e. whether people are searching for that keyword).
+Just remember not to focus on the numbers.

 Google Trends: FREE